Zapper-fi/protocol/docs/api-intro/human-readable-transactions/app-timelines.md

 ### Example Use Case: App Activity Feed

-Let's say you want to to add an activity feed inside of your app that shows your users onchain activity in a human-readable format.
-Start by passing `slug` for the app name.
-Then return `processedDescription` and the `account` object with the fields `displayName` and `value`.
-Also include the `transaction` object with `timestamp` and `hash` so you can display when the transaction happened and use the hash to link out to a block explorer.
+Let's say you want to show a feed of all activities happening in the app Cat Town.
+Start by passing the app's `slug`.
+Then return details about each activity including the `timestamp`, `eventType`, `processedDescription` and `description`.
+Use the `first` argument to specify how many events to load at once, and the `after` cursor for pagination to load more events.

+When returning `description`, the `descriptionDisplayItems` such as `TokenDisplayItem` will be used to surface onchain items embedded within the human-readable description.

 #### Example Variable